CoulDracula/parse-server/README.md

 * Clone the repo and change directory to it
 * Log in with the [Heroku Toolbelt](https://toolbelt.heroku.com/) and create an app: `heroku create`
 * Use the [mLab addon](https://elements.heroku.com/addons/mongolab): `heroku addons:create mongolab:sandbox --app YourAppName`
-* By default it will use a path of /parse for the API routes.
+* By default, it will use a path of /parse for the API routes.
 To change this, or use older client SDKs, run `heroku config:set PARSE_MOUNT=/1`
 * Deploy it with: `git push heroku master`

 ### Getting Started With AWS Elastic Beanstalk